-- 1. Describe the ecological and socio-economic setting found at the project location.
+- 1. 1.
+Describe the different ecological settings and socio-economic setting found at the project location and identify the different land uses that are or will be in place, if known.
 For projects that are situated in a forested or native prairie setting, additional detailed baseline vegetation information may be required. - 2.
-The description should indicate whether or not the proposed abandonment is located on federal lands5. - 3.
+2. Identify The description should indicate whether or not the proposed abandonment is located on federal lands5. - 3.
 Using the Table 1 of this guide: - i.
 Categorize the pipeline right of way by land use (for example, agricultural lands, forested lands, native prairie, developed lands, wetlands, watercourse crossings).
 If any known or reasonably foreseeable development is anticipated for any part of the right of way, include these areas in the table; and - ii.
 For each land-use segment of the pipeline, provide a high-level assessment of the potential short-term and long-term environmental and socio-economic effects on each valued environmental and socio-economic component that may result from the pipeline being abandoned in place and/or removed, regardless of the preferred abandonment method. - 4.
-For the preferred abandonment method(s), complete the environmental and socio-economic interactions table (see Table 2 of this guide). - 5.
+For the preferred abandonment method(s), complete the environmental and socioeconomic interactions table (see Table 2 of this guide). - 5.
 Provide an environmental and socio-economic assessment for the preferred abandonment method when the circumstances outlined in Table A-1 of the Filing Manual indicate that additional detailed biophysical and socio-economic information is required.
 The filing requirements are outlined in Table A-2 (Biophysical Elements) and Table A-3 (Socio-Economic Elements) of the Filing Manual. - 6.
 Provide a copy of the Phase I Environmental Site Assessment (ESA) conducted for the pipeline right of way and associated facility(ies), as per the guidance in the most recent version of CSA Standard Z768.
-The Phase I ESA should identify all areas of known and potential soil contamination, and include an evaluation of the status of any existing contamination currently documented or contamination previously remediated, as per the most recent version of CER's Remediation Process Guide.
+The Phase I ESA should identify all areas of known and potential soil contamination, and include an evaluation of the status of any existing contamination currently documented or contamination previously remediated, as per the most recent version of CER's Remediation Process Guide ecological settings (.
 Provide a list of previously reported contaminated sites along the pipeline right of way and associated facility(ies), including CER-assigned Remediation Event Number(s). - 7.
-If the results of the Phase I ESA indicate that a Phase II ESA is warranted, provide a copy of a Phase II ESA plan that describes the procedures to be implemented for investigating all existing or potential contamination identified in the Phase I ESA, including sampling methodology.
-The Phase II ESA should be conducted as per the guidance provided in the most recent version of CSA Standard Z769-00, Phase II Environmental Site Assessment. - 8.
-Provide an Environmental Protection Plan (EPP), or a description of the environmental protection procedures and measures that will be implemented during the physical abandonment, remediation, and reclamation activities to avoid or minimize potential adverse environmental and socio-economic effects.
-The level and detail of information should be commensurate with the nature and scale of the project. - 9.
-Describe the desired goal(s) for reclamation, including restoration (where applicable), for the entire length and width of the pipeline right of way and facility sites (not just limited to the physical disturbance sites), and provide a plan for how the environment will be reclaimed to achieve the desired goal(s). - 10.
-Provide a preliminary Reclamation Monitoring Plan which describes the reclamation/restoration parameters to be monitored, the criteria that will be used to monitor the success of those parameters, and the monitoring methods that will be used.
-Describe the criteria for when adaptive or corrective actions will be implemented, and provide a schedule of when monitoring will be conducted and the results reported to the CER.
+If the results of the Phase I ESA indicate that a Phase II ESA is warranted, provide a copy of a Phase II ESA plan that describes the procedures to be implemented for investigating all existing or potential contamination identified in 1) in which each the Phase I ESA, including sampling methodology.
+The Phase II ESA should be conducted as per the guidance provided in the most recent version of CSA Standard Z769-00, Phase II Environmental Site Assessment. - 2.8.Provide an Environmental Protection Plan (EPP), or a description of the environmental protection procedures and measures that will be implemented during the physical abandonment, remediation, and reclamation activities to avoid or minimize potential adverse environmental and socio-economic effects.
+The level and detail of information should be commensurate with the nature and scale of the project-components to be abandoned is located. - 3.
+Describe and justify the methods that will be used to clean up any contamination found at the project component sites and: - quantify the amount of contamination that may exist; - describe special handling techniques that will be used; and - identify regulatory requirements that will be followed for cleanup and disposal. - 4.
+For each project component, describe: - how and when it will be abandoned: